gtournie/multiple-sources-uploader/README.md

 ## Why?

-I couldn't find any package that would help getting photos from social media APIs.
-The closest thing that I found was cloudinary/uploadcare widgets, which are quite heavy (not acceptable on mobile) and restricted to use with their products.
+I couldn't find any package that would help me getting photos from social media APIs.
+The closest thing I found was cloudinary/uploadcare widgets, which are quite heavy (not acceptable on mobile) and restricted to use with their services.

-Also, I didn't like the idea of uploading big photos and to resize them on the server side.
-That's why I included a cropper + resizer (based on [pica - high quality resizer](https://github.com/nodeca/pica)) to this uploader.
-This way you'll only upload what you need and save bandwith & storage space (plus time for your users).
+Also, I didn't like the idea of uploading big photos and to resize them on the server.
+That's why I included a cropper and a resizer (based on [pica - high quality resizer](https://github.com/nodeca/pica)) to this uploader.
+This way, you'll only upload what you need and save bandwith & storage space (plus time for your users).
 As a bonus, it can convert your photos to webp if your browser support it.

-When I tested it, I resized a 5.7Mb photo to 1000x1000 and its final weight was only 56Ko (webp format).
+When I resized a 5.7Mb photo to 1000x1000, its final weight was only 56Ko (webp format).
 Pretty smooth to upload, right?

 ## Features